pippinbarr/cart253/topics/debugging/the-javascript-console.md

 - This error message tells us a lot
 - Critically, it tells us _where_ it thinks the error is: `script.js:3`
 - That means "line 3 of the file `script.js`"
-- The fact that Atom numbers your lines is very helpful now!
+- The fact that VS Code numbers your lines is very helpful now!
 - Also, you can type `Control-G` to specify a line to jump to if you have a big program

 __Extra:__ You can see that the answer to "Where?" is actually more detailed than this: